g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 There are <a href="{{agi}}">72 public projects</a> with the stated goal of making AGI.
 Most of them have no chance.
 But billions of dollars and hundreds of the smartest people in the world are pushing it.

-In the study of viruses and bacteria, there's a controversial action called "Gain of function" research, when you intentionally modify a virus to be worse, more lethal, more virulent.
+In the study of viruses and bacteria, there's a thing called "Gain of function" research, when you intentionally modify a pathogen to be more lethal or more transmissible.
 Most AI research is gain of function research.

 #### We're getting there.